docker/docs/desktop/mac/install.md

       ![Install Docker app](images/docker-app-drag.png)

-2. Double-click `Docker.app` in the Applications folder to start Docker.In the example below, the Applications folder is in "grid" view mode.
+2. Double-click `Docker.app` in the Applications folder to start Docker.
+In the example below, the Applications folder is in "grid" view mode.

     ![Docker app in Hockeyapp](images/docker-app-in-apps.png)